offen/offen/docs/docs/running-offen/metrics-explained.md

 ## Sources

 A list of special referrer values that directed users to pages.
 For this metric, referrers will be grouped by the `utm_source` values contained in their querystring parameters.
 Check ["Tagging campaigns and sources (UTM)"][campaigns sources] for how URLs have to be tagged for this feature.

 ---

-## Location

-The geographic location associated to the sessions in the selected timeframe.
-Offen Fair Web Analytics does not rely on an IP database for deriving geo location, but instead asks the browser for the selected timezone and tries to map this to a country.
-Country level is the only resolution available, countries that span multiple timezones are merged before storing data.

----